 | End-of-Life | Performance decreases |

-This pattern highlights why proactive maintenance and monitoring are essential throughout the lifecycle.
+This pattern highlights the importance of proactive maintenance and timely upgrades.

 What is the typical lifespan of industrial equipment?

-Predictive maintenance uses sensors and data analysis to identify early signs of equipment wear.
-This approach helps maintenance teams address issues before they lead to mechanical failure.
+Predictive maintenance uses sensors and data analytics to detect early signs of wear.
+This helps prevent unexpected failures and reduces downtime.

-Lifecycle documentation provides a detailed record of maintenance history, inspections, upgrades, and operational performance.
-This information supports regulatory compliance and informed maintenance decisions.
+Documentation provides a record of maintenance, inspections, and upgrades.
+It supports compliance and informed decision-making.

 How does lifecycle management support sustainability?